beam-bots/bb_pigpio_servo/documentation/tutorials/3-position-feedback.md

 # Position Feedback

-RC servos don't provide position feedback, but `BB.PigpioServo.Sensor` can estimate position based on commanded targets and timing.
+RC servos don't provide position feedback, but `BB.Servo.Pigpio.Sensor` can estimate position based on commanded targets and timing.
 This tutorial shows you how to set up and use position feedback.